uthsc/UTHSC-WPCAS/readme.txt

 *	Login screen redirects to CAS url specified in options
 *	New user accounts will be created for users who have not logged in to the site yet
 *	User attributes returned by CAS can be used to populate new user account details such as email address and display name.
-*	Service urls can be captured to redirect users to the samepage on log in/out.
-(Logoutwithredirectservice must be enabeld on CAS server for log out redirects to work.)
+*	Service urls can be captured to redirect users to the same page on log in/out.
+(Logoutwithredirectservice must be enabled on CAS server for log out redirects to work.)

 == Installation ==